RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-11-25-newsletter.md

 If a course is "sold out" please join the wait list - we regularly email people to encourage those that can no longer attend to cancel.

-#### Bioinformatics Training

-* [Introduction to RNA-seq analysis in R](https://sbc.shef.ac.uk/training/rna-seq-in-r-2022-12-12/) - Monday 12th December 13:00 - 16:00, Wednesday 14th December 13:00 - 16:00, Friday 16th December 13:00 - 16:00
+#### RSE Team: Git & GitHub through GitKraken workshop - from Zero to Hero!

+This is an introductory course, teaching the git and GitHub skills required to manage research code over it’s development lifecycle.
+These skills are essential for collaborative research teams.

+**Please keep an eye out for new dates being released shortly via our mailing list!**

+If a course is "sold out" please join the wait list - we regularly email people to encourage those that can no longer attend to cancel.

 ### Opportunities

 #### Funding

-* [Artificial intelligence hubs for real data and for scientific and engineering research](https://www.ukri.org/opportunity/artificial-intelligence-hubs-for-real-data-and-for-scientific-and-engineering-research/) -  Apply for funding for a research hub in either artificial intelligence (AI) for real data or AI for scientific and engineering research.
-* [Mathematical and computational foundations of artificial intelligence](https://www.ukri.org/opportunity/mathematical-and-computational-foundations-of-artificial-intelligence/).
-Apply for funding to advance the fundamental mathematical, statistical, and computational concepts that underpin artificial intelligence (AI).
+* [Digital Infrastructure Incubator](https://www.codeforsociety.org/incubator/accepting-proposals) Deadline 2022-12-02.
+Code for Science & Society (CS&S) solicits expressions of interest from open source digital infrastructure teams to participate in the second cohort of the Digital Infrastructure Incubator (DII).
+* [CHIST-ERA Open & Re-usable Research Data & Software](https://www.chistera.eu/call-ord-announcement).
+Deadline 2022-12-14.
+This call tackles the challenge of open research data and software from the perspective of their possible reuse.
+The objective is to create the conditions for research in any domain based on open or shared data and software.
 * [Wellcome PhD studentships](https://pheds-dtc.ac.uk/).
-Training the next generation of researchers in high-quality research of complex multi-component public health interventions and policies.
+Deadline 2022-12-16.
+Training the next generation of researchers in high-quality research of complex multi-component public health interventions and policies to reduce non-communicable or chronic diseases.
-* [PhD at University of Bristol: Open spectroscopy in Environmental Sciences: Machine-learningaugmented analysis and interpretation ](https://www.bristol.ac.uk/media-library/sites/earthsciences/documents/phd-projects/2023-start/Byrne_UOB_2023_Studentships.pdf) PhD that is associated with the Bristol RSE group.
+* [PhD at University of Bristol: Open spectroscopy in Environmental Sciences: Machine-learningaugmented analysis and interpretation ](https://www.bristol.ac.uk/media-library/sites/earthsciences/documents/phd-projects/2023-start/Byrne_UOB_2023_Studentships.pdf) - Deadline 2023-01-23.
+PhD that is associated with the Bristol RSE group.
 The project title is “Open spectroscopy in Environmental Sciences: Machine-learning- augmented analysis and interpretation”.
 The aim is to help develop machine learning models and software that can aid in the interpretation of spectra.
 Analysis of this data seeks to address specific environmental questions, such as how soil bacteria are connected to the release of greenhouse gases, or how changes in geochemistry influences the release of pollutants into drinking water.
+* [Artificial intelligence hubs for real data and for scientific and engineering research](https://www.ukri.org/opportunity/artificial-intelligence-hubs-for-real-data-and-for-scientific-and-engineering-research/) - Deadline 2023-02-09.
+Apply for funding for a research hub in either artificial intelligence (AI) for real data or AI for scientific and engineering research.
+* [Mathematical and computational foundations of artificial intelligence](https://www.ukri.org/opportunity/mathematical-and-computational-foundations-of-artificial-intelligence/) - Deadline 2023-02-09.
+Apply for funding to advance the fundamental mathematical, statistical, and computational concepts that underpin artificial intelligence (AI).
 * [Get up to 12 days of software engineering support for your HPC/ML/GPU project](https://rse.shef.ac.uk/collaboration/tier2/).
-The Research Software Engineering team is offering to support researchers with the use of High Performance Computing (HPC), Machine Learning (ML) and Graphics Processors (GPUs) in their research projects.
+Deadline N/A. The Research Software Engineering team is offering to support researchers with the use of High Performance Computing (HPC), Machine Learning (ML) and Graphics Processors (GPUs) in their research projects.
 All researchers at our University can receive up to £5,000 of support time, or roughly 12 days of support, provided by a Research Software Engineer (RSE).
 This call aims to increase the uptake of the University's Tier 2 HPC resources, which are national facilities available to researchers in all faculties.
 This is an open call and applications are considered on a first-come-first-served basis.
 There is no current deadline and applications will be reviewed on an ongoing basis.
-* [ARCHER2 Embedded CSE (eCSE) Support Call](https://www.archer2.ac.uk/ecse/calls/).
-The ARCHER2 eCSE call provides funding for up to 18 person months of an RSE/PDRA to work on codes to run on ARCHER2.
-The deadline for submitting documents for technical evaluations is 2022-10-04 16:00 BST with a final proposal deadline of 2022-10-25 16:00 BST.
-* [Digital Infrastructure Incubator](https://www.codeforsociety.org/incubator/accepting-proposals) Deadline December 2, 2022.
-Code for Science & Society (CS&S) solicits expressions of interest from open source digital infrastructure teams to participate in the second cohort of the Digital Infrastructure Incubator (DII).
-* [CHIST-ERA Open & Re-usable Research Data & Software](https://www.chistera.eu/call-ord-announcement).
-This call tackles the challenge of open research data and software from the perspective of their possible reuse.
-The objective is to create the conditions for research in any domain based on open or shared data and software.
-Call deadline: 2022-12-14 17:00 CET
-* [Oracle for Research Project Awards](https://www.oracle.com/research/project-awards/) Oracle Research (this years sponsors of the RSE conference) have an open grants program to sponsor research projects with free cloud credits to tackle computational challenges.
+* [Oracle for Research Project Awards](https://www.oracle.com/research/project-awards/) - Deadline N/A. Oracle Research (this years sponsors of the RSE conference) have an open grants program to sponsor research projects with free cloud credits to tackle computational challenges.
 The majority of cloud providers no longer offer free credits however Oracle grants include access to a variety of Oracle Cloud technologies including compute, GPUs, and HPC.
 In addition to cloud credits, they also provide researchers and supporting RSEs with technical cloud support to transition and optimize their workflows on an Oracle Cloud environment.
 If interested then apply directly.

 <!-- #### Jobs -->